-- Service contracts continue to be reviewed regularly and negotiated to achieve best value for money. - Subject leaders continue to be responsible for their own subject areas and work in collaboration with the Deputy Head and Finance team to achieve best value for money. - Continue with regular and accurate budget report to Governors. - Parent Pay embedded and has proved more effective in collecting money and reducing outstanding payments.
+Service contracts continue to be reviewed regularly and negotiated to achieve best value for money.

+The curriculum lead continues to be responsible for individual subject areas and works in collaboration with the Finance team to achieve best value for money.

+Continue with regular and accurate budget report to Governors.

+Embed the new HR & Office Manager role.

+3-year financial forecast has been produced and is amended in line with changing circumstances.

+· Explore fuller utilisation of site through development of the SRP